Frequently Asked Questions

 Q: How long has the PDC been around?

-A: See our History of the PDC page for the story of how the Process Development Center evolved from some outdated machinery in a basement to a cutting-edge center for chemical research.
+A: See the History of the PDC for the story of how the Process Development Center evolved from some outdated machinery in a UMaine basement to a cutting-edge center for scientific research.

 Q: What are some of the companies/entities/clients that the PDC has worked with?